jmvarberg/datasciencecoursera/README.md

-Reproducible Research
+Data Science Courses - Projects
 ================

+### Exploratory Data Analysis

+### Getting and Cleaning Data

+### Reproducible Research

-The projects for week 2 and week 4 of this course are published to RPubs, and can be found at the following links:
+The projects for week 2 and week 4 of the Reproducible Research course are published to RPubs, and can be found at the following links:

 [Week 2 Project Notebook](https://rpubs.com/jmvarberg/884676)